Display date only on column instead of date/time

 To customize a format through a visualization's settings, open the Properties window.
 If editing a view such as a dashboard, ensure the visualization is selected.

 Every visualization has properties you can use to customize text and formatting.
-Using a table as an example, in the Main tab, click to edit your column's properties.
+Using a table as an example, in the Main tab, find and click your column under Columns.

 In the Text tab under Rows, notice the Text property is read-only and shows the name of the metric set element that this column displays.